 Osanna (Italy) see:

 The Osiris Club grew out of the same (small) pool of musicians as my own Zoltan, the two bands sharing a drummer, Andrew Prestidge (hi, Andy).
-Their debut, 2014's Blazing World (in honour of Margaret Cavandish's groundbreaking 17th Century proto-SF work) combines Prestidge and co-founder, guitarist Chris Fullard's various influences, the end result coming across as a kind of grunge/prog crossover, with elements of Cardiacs thrown in here and there.
+Their debut, 2014's Blazing World (in honour of Margaret Cavandish's groundbreaking 17th Century proto-SF work) combines Prestidge and co-founder, guitarist Chris Fullard's various influences, the end result coming across as a kind of grunge/prog crossover, elements of Cardiacs thrown in here and there.
 Does it work?
 By and large, although the keyboard-heavy mix bears little relation to the band's live, twin-guitar assault, while the band's ongoing 'vocalist issues' lead to some uneasy compromises on that front; I mean, what the fuck is with the "I like pavement" bit in Mystery Sells?
 This is what happens when you let American humour (the album was mixed by Master Musicians of Bukkake's Randall Dunn) onto a British album.
 It's difficult to pick out 'highlights' per se; the album works best as a whole, all eight tracks featuring excellent bits amongst, er, some not-quite-so excellent bits, although my personal favourites are probably the title track, featuring Sarah Anderson's blistering violin work and closer Miles And Miles Away.
 Although the band had access to my Mellotron, they opted to use samples, with strings on most tracks and chordal flutes here and there, alongside the analogue synths used extensively on the record.
 Not a bad start then, chaps, but how about coming down and recording the off-white box full of tapes next time, eh?
+Their follow-up, The Wine-Dark Sea, shifts closer to the 'indie metal' mainstream across most of its length, highlights including opener Wormwood Grange, Citadel Of The Fly and eleven-minute, three part closer Winters Night On Sentinel Hill.
+As you'll have already realised, they didn't use my Mellotron (they recorded in a Norwegian studio, making it slightly impractical), so we get samplotron strings on Mausoleum, strings and choirs on Ringing The Changes and strings on Citadel Of The Fly.

 After changing their name from Kunek (why?
 It's better), Other Lives have released an EP and two albums, the eponymous latter of which is quite lovely, operating in an Americana/folk rock zone, augmented by a small string section and multiple harpsichords (!).
 Actually, it's not difficult to spot a subtle progressive influence on several tracks, too, although I wouldn't be surprised to find that they've come to it from a different angle to that of most 'regular' prog fans.
 Singling out 'best tracks' is nigh-on impossible; suffice to say, the album features a refreshing lack of indie whining and a refreshing surplus of intelligent, emotionally mature songwriting, that should keep fans of the more cerebral end of the rock spectrum happy.
 Josh Onstott plays samplotron flutes on opener E Minor and End Of The Year.